Jason White (American football): Professional career

-Despite his strong college career, White was not selected in the 2005 NFL Draft.
+Despite his strong college career, White was not selected in the 2005 NFL draft.
 Reportedly, a number of teams were reluctant to select him due to his history of knee injuries.
 He did not receive a tryout from any NFL team in the first several weeks of post-draft free agency.
+He did eventually receive a tryout from the Kansas City Chiefs, who opted not to sign him.
+On May 5, 2005, he signed a two-year contract with the Tennessee Titans.
+However, on August 11, 2005, White retired from football, citing weak knees from previous injuries.
+White had expressed an interest in coaching.
 White became the only Heisman Trophy winner to be unsuccessful in an attempt to play professional football and just the third Heisman Trophy winner not to be drafted in the NFL after Pete Dawkins instead chose a military career and Charlie Ward chose a career in the NBA.

-He did eventually receive a tryout from the Kansas City Chiefs, who opted not to sign him.
-Eventually, the Tennessee Titans signed him as an undrafted free agent in 2005 for two years, but White decided not to attempt to play, citing weak knees.
-White has expressed an interest in coaching.

 Life after football

-Today, White owns and operates the Jason White Companies, which owns A Store Divided, an OU/OSU memorabilia store, and a The Athlete's Foot shoe store.
+Today, White owns and operates the Jason White Companies, which owns A Store Divided, an OU/OSU memorabilia store, and a The Athlete's Foot shoe store franchise location.
 He also worked with insurance agent Steve Owens, another former Sooner Heisman Trophy winner and former athletic director at the University of Oklahoma.
 Prior to that, White worked briefly for a securities firm in downtown Oklahoma City.
 He is a co-founder and board member of St. Anthony Hospital's YourCARE Clinic community health centers.

 In 2007, a bronze statue of White was dedicated on the University of Oklahoma campus in Heisman Park, commemorating his 2003 award.

 In 2011, White co-owned the Bricktown Brawlers of the Indoor Football League.

 In 2017, White was inducted into the Oklahoma Sports Hall of Fame.